Junghyeon0710/SmartEditorTools/README.md

 ## How do I use the naming convention rules?

 ### 1. Manually apply prefixes to all assets in a specified path

-Go to **Editor Menu → Project Settings → Plugins → SmartEditorTools**.
+   Go to:  `Editor Menu → Project Settings → Plugins → SmartEditorTools`

 <img width="1168" height="119" alt="image" src="https://github.com/user-attachments/assets/047a6564-89e0-4fec-a07e-181f86326d9c" />

 Add the paths you want to check under **PreFixAssetPath**.